-The 'Sakka Kids Park' is in the Sakka base area of Happo-one and entry is 600 yen for children and adults.
-Opening dates are mid December 2019 until mid-late March 2020; open from 9:00am until 4:00pm.
+The 'Sakka Kids Park' is in the Sakka base area of Happo-one.
+Opening dates are mid December 2020 until mid-late March 2021; open from 9:30am until 4:00pm.
 The area includes a safe ski and board area, a sledding area, a 'snow experience' area, a tubing area and a special mini park area.
+Charges apply.

-The 'Preschool Ma-am Club' is a child care facility in the Sakka area of the resort.
-Charges are from 5000 yen for half a day, charges depend on the age of the child and if you are a member.
+The 'Preschool Mai Mai' is a child care facility in the Sakka area of the resort.
+Charges are 700-1000 yen per hour.

-'Happo Banks Snow Park' is located on the Kita-One area, by the Kita-0ne Number 3 lift, and is suitable from beginners upwards.
-Planned opening from 2nd February until 7th April 2019.
+'Happo Banks Snow Park' is located on the Kita-One area and is suitable from beginners upwards, usually open in the second half of the season.